-The Company's Diversity and Inclusion Policy applies to all employees of the Company and its subsidiary companies.
+The Company's Diversity and Inclusion Policy applies to all employees of the Group.
 Details of the policy are set out on the Company's website here.

 The goal of the Diversity and Inclusion Policy is to have a high performing workforce that takes into account and recognises the communities in which we operate.
 The Directors have set measurable objectives towards establishing this goal.
 Details of these objectives and the progress towards achieving them are provided in the table below.